Henry Danger: Broadcast

 In the United States, the series premiered with a one-hour special on Nickelodeon on July 26, 2014.
 The first season concluded on May 16, 2015.
 The second season premiered on September 12, 2015, and concluded on July 17, 2016.
 The third season premiered on September 17, 2016, and concluded on October 7, 2017.
 The fourth season premiered on October 21, 2017, and concluded on October 20, 2018.
 The fifth season premiered on November 3, 2018, and concluded on March 21, 2020.

 In Canada, the series premiered on YTV on October 8, 2014.
 In Australia and New Zealand, the series began airing on Nickelodeon on January 17, 2015.
 In the United Kingdom and Ireland, the series premiered on Nickelodeon on February 13, 2015.

-Streaming

-The entire series is available to stream on Paramount+, while the first three seasons are available to stream on Netflix as of January 2021.
+In Spain, the series premiered on Nickelodeon in 2015, and is also broadcast on TVE's Clan.

 Reception

 Critical

-The parent reviews on Common Sense Media give the series 3 out of 5 stars based on 72 reviews.
+Emily Ashby of Common Sense Media rated the series a 2 out of 5 stars, writing, "cheesy, formulaic superhero comedy offers little substance."
+Patrick Kevin Day of the Los Angeles Times states, "in an age when the show’s prime audience is rushing out to see the much hipper Marvel movies in droves, Captain Man and his retro hideout feel like the wish fulfillment of a previous generation."